beingnile/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Commands used include:

 `alias` - Lets you create a shortcut name for a command, file name, or any shell text.

+`echo` - Outputs the strings or characters being passed as arguments.